• Skip to main content

 }

-instance in which we have previously set a non-zero digit and an arithmetic operation.
-Again, we assert only that the value of the number
+We know that it requires two numbers to execute an arithmetic operation, so the next test sets a non-zero digit in a Calculator instance in which we have previously set a non-zero digit and an arithmetic operation.
+Again, we assert only that the value of the number property is a number consisting of the new digit.

 func testSetNonZeroDigit_nonZeroDigitAndOperationSet_hasNumberWithNewDigit() {